California wildfire: Los Angeles orders 100,000 to evacuate | DW | 11.10.2019

 At least three deaths have been reported on Friday related to various fires burning around California.

-A man died when he suffered a heart attack while battling the Saddleridge blaze in Los Angeles
+A man died when he suffered a heart attack while trying to fight the Saddleridge fire in Los Angeles.

 Several schools, colleges and highways in the area have been shut and water-dropping helicopters have been working through the night.